-Applying for Developmental Disabilities Administration Services can seem daunting.
+Applying for Developmental Disabilities Administration Services can seem like a dauntinging task.
 It is worth it if you feel that your child will need help finding a job, assistance with money and shopping, and generally needs someone to help him or her navigate through life.

 How does the state of Washington define developmental disability?

 The state of Washington defines developmental disability in RCW 71A.10.020(5).

 (1) To qualify for DDA you must have a diagnosed condition of intellectual disability, cerebral palsy, epilepsy, autism, or another neurological or other condition found by DDA to be closely related to intellectual disability or requiring treatment similar to that required for individuals with intellectual disability which:

 (b) Is expected to continue indefinitely; and